-RECOMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 6.1 Information on website Waterco keeps investors informed by publishing information on the Company's website.
-All disclosures made to the ASX and all information provided to analysts or the media during briefings are promptly posted on the Company's website after they have been released to the ASX. · · · The Company's Shareholder Communication Policy details the mechanisms put in place to ensure that the rights of shareholders are respected and to facilitate the effective exercise of those rights.
+RECO OMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 6.1 Information on website Waterco keeps investors informed by publishing information on the Company's website.
+All disclosures made to the ASX and all information provided to analysts or the media during briefings are promptly posted on the Company's website after they have been released to the ASX.
+6.2 Investor relations programs The Company's Shareholder Communication Policy details the mechanisms put in place to ensure that the rights of shareholders are respected and to facilitate the effective exercise of those rights.
 The Shareholder Communication Policy contains information on persons whom shareholders can contact in relation to procedures at shareholders meetings, matters being considered at shareholders meetings and other issues.
 It also indicates the predominant sources for investors to engage with the Company at general meetings of the Company.
 6.3 Facilitate participation at meetings of security holders Shareholders who are unable to attend any of the Company's meetings are encouraged to vote on the proposed motions by appointing a proxy.
 Proxy forms are included with meeting notices which also provides details on how proxy forms should be completed and submitted.
-6.4 Facilitate electronic communications The Company recognises the benefits of the use of electronic communications.
+6.4 Substantive resolutions The Company ensures that all substantive resolutions at the shareholders' meeting are decided on a poll rather than by a show of hands.
+6.5 Facilitate electronic communications The Company recognises the benefits of the use of electronic communications.
 Shareholders have the option of selecting to receive the following information electronically from the share registry: dividend statements; annual reports; notices of meetings and proxy forms and the ability to vote online; and other general company communications.
 With this in place, shareholders can log into their account to make changes to their communication preferences.
 The share registry can also be contacted via email or telephone.
 Contact details can be found on the Company's website.